m-rappo/testrepo/inst/git-exercise.md

 6. Work as usual in RStudio and manage changes with git via the Git pane.
     - flag a newly created file / a modified file or a deleted file,
-    - push "Commit" -> a new window opens: type a message for the commit
+    - push "Commit" -> a new window opens: type a message for the commit and push the "Commit" button of the new opened window,
-    -
+    - push the green button "Push" to push (upload) the modifications to the remote repository.